 The accepted scientific procedure is to write down EVERY contact with Lulu (or The Boogie Man), separated into categories represented by some sort of equally spaced grid of time or space.
 To establish this impartiality, Horostat uses the predictability of celestial mechanics as the grid.
 However, only the most outstanding events are selected because they represent the topic of the hypothesis, and because this is the way awareness works, as opposed to recording every detail of every event, which is time consuming and impossible any way because we get back to "what is an event?" (see ppg 1). ...Well, an event is a subjective perception, so trust yourself.

 Each event of a category can be rated by "perceived intensity".
 Of particular value are apparently spontaneous events.
 But just because I see Lulu every day by the bus stop doesn't mean its unimportant, it just means those might be rated with numbers closer to zero.
 One creates separate categories for different kinds of events, but one can rate the same event in different categories if they apply.
 One names the category title when the folder is created, and it's possible to rate the "intensity", by giving the first letter of the file name, a value from - 9 to + 9, (ie: "-1 Hairwashing " in the "Strife" folder).
 Rating the intensity in the title is for visual selection only, like an analog sub-category.
 The name does nothing to affect statistical analysis.
 Once a group has been selected they're all equal.
-But if results are not obtained in a narrow definition of the event, the scope can be widened by including those file names with numbers closer of the "perceived intensity" index to zero and vise versa.
+But if results are not obtained in a narrow definition of the event, the scope can be widened by including those file names with numbers closer to zero in of the "perceived intensity" index and vise versa.